 BerriBlue is a Polish / Irish artist & designer based in Porto, Portugal.
 She built her reputation in Dublin, where she was a successful street artist under her earlier pseudonym, JTB.

-Prominent in her work are themes of religion, sexuality, mental health and personal identity.
+Prominent in her work are themes of mortality, sexuality, mental health and personal identity.
 Her pieces and series often incorporate a strong visual narrative, using artwork as a form of catharsis to explore problems and ideas.

 Though well known for her street art, Berriblue is also a successful studio artist.
 She has had six solo shows to date, and her work is held in collections in Dublin, Paris, Amsterdam, Lisbon, Mozambique, and Los Angeles.

-She is a trained printmaker and graphic designer.
+She trained as a printmaker and graphic designer.
 Her personal belief that artists should try everything, constantly learning and re-inventing, has allowed her to work figuratively and abstractly, in 2D and 3D, using performance and production, in the studio and on the street.
 By balancing dichotomies she can avoid getting stuck in one place and pursue true creative expression.

-Berriblue is a Polish / Irish artist currently living and practicing in Porto, Portugal.
+Berriblue is currently living and practicing in Porto, Portugal.
 She grew up in Gdansk, in northern Poland, and moved to Dublin with her mother at the age of 13.
 She had a troubled childhood, and themes of depression and rejection are often apparent in her work.

 At 18 she attended the National College of Art and Design in Dublin, specialising in fine print, and at this time she started to proliferate her work on the street.
 Not finding any particular allure in street art culture per se, she thought of it as a way to avoid curatorial filters and set her work in a responsive, dynamic, and above all living environment.
 She quickly earned a reputation on the Dublin art scene for her unique illustrative style and the iconographic symbolism in her work.
 She took part in a number of group exhibitions and her first two solo shows 'JTB' and 'An Exhibition of Prints and Drawings' were met with some critical acclaim.
 Her work appeared in anthologies of Irish street art and she received many commissions during this time.